tom-halpin/pe-dojo-book/content/001a-welcome.md

 This book is set in the **Pet Clinic** ![](assets/cat.png)![](assets/bear.png)![](assets/dog.png)![](assets/hamster.png)![](assets/koala.png)![](assets/horse.png)![](assets/mouse.png)![](assets/octopus.png)![](assets/rabbit.png)![](assets/hospital.png) - **Multiverse** ![](assets/boom.png).

-We will begin by introducing Universal Imports, this is the group of companies led by the **C**harlie the CEO of [Pet Clinic](https://dxc-technology.github.io/about-devops-dojo/modules/) fame, and our troupe of characters.
+We will begin by introducing the Universal Imports group, the group of companies led by the **C**harlie the CEO and and by introducing our troupe of characters.

-Some of you may already be familiar with **C**harlie and the Pet Clinic crew from the [Online DevOps Dojo](https://dxc-technology.github.io/about-devops-dojo/modules/)

 Product Engineering the final frontier: these are the ![](assets/rocket.png) voyages of the Universal Imports Group as they work to introduce Product Engineering ...